 What is underwriting?

 If you decide to apply for an income protection policy you will need to go through underwriting.
 The insurance company will ask you questions about yourself to better understand your risk, and will then be able to set your monthly premium.
 There are typically two types of underwriting with income protection cover, medical and financial.
 Medical underwriting involves questions about your health and allows the insurer to assess how healthy you are and your chances of illness.
-Financial underwriting involves questions around your income, allowing them to correctly calculate the level of benefit you will receive if you claim.
-Some insurers do all of their financial underwriting upfront, others do this at claim stage.
+Financial underwriting involves questions about your income, allowing them to correctly calculate the level of benefit you will receive if you claim.
+Some insurers do all of their financial underwriting upfront, others do this at the claim stage.

 What policy exclusions will be applied?